-The total ten-year capital programme for the Long Term Plan includes the infrastructure projections above, along with the non-infrastructure programmes for community facilities and internal services such as Information Technology, fleet and corporate accommodation.
+The capital programme for the remaining nine years of the Long Term Plan includes the infrastructure projections above, along with the non-infrastructure programmes for community facilities and internal services such as Information Technology, fleet and corporate accommodation.
 It includes provision for renewal of existing assets, plus additional capacity to meet demand growth and increasing levels of service.
-The planned capital expenditure for the LTP is summarised by these categories in the graph below.
-Renewals are heavily impacted by the rebuild in the first four years of the Plan.
+The planned capital expenditure for the amended LTP is summarised by these categories in the graph below.
+Renewals are heavily impacted by the rebuild in the first three years.

-Major community facilities - the rebuild of facilities included under the Cost Share Agreement, are significantly behind schedule.
+Major community facilities - the rebuild of facilities included under the Cost Share Agreement, remain significantly behind schedule.
 Any delay in delivery reduces our borrowing and operating costs.
 The Council's commitment is set out in Appendix 1, Table 1.